This article explains how to set up passwordless login with PuTTY. Make sure you have first configured PuTTY before

 - Log into your DreamHost web server through PuTTY.

-- In your users /home directory, create an /.ssh directory by running this command:
+- Create an /.ssh directory by running this command:

 [server]$ mkdir .ssh

 - While still in your user's home directory, append the public key you just uploaded to a new file named 'authorized_keys' which is located in the /.ssh directory by running this command:

 [server]$ ssh-keygen -i -f dreamhostpublickey >> ~/.ssh/authorized_keys

 This appends the dreamhostpublickey you uploaded from your home computer into a new file named 'authorized_keys'.
 Just make sure the name of the public key file in the command is the name of the file you uploaded.

 - Adjust permissions by running this command: